 Mapleridge Centre is a 114,681 square foot grocery-anchored retail centre located at 2501 White Bear Ave, Maplewood, Minnesota.
 Situated on 12.83 acres of land, the centre is located within the main retail trade corridor of the area and serves as the primary retail destination for the surrounding suburbs.
-Mapleridge Centre is 88% occupied and is anchored by Rainbow Foods.
+Mapleridge Centre is 39% occupied.